Sequoioideae: Conservation

-In 2024, it was estimated that there were about 500,000 redwoods in Britain, mostly brought as seeds and seedlings from the US in the Victorian era.
 The entire subfamily is endangered.
 The IUCN Red List Category & Criteria assesses Sequoia sempervirens as Endangered (A2acd), Sequoiadendron giganteum as Endangered (B2ab) and Metasequoia glyptostroboides as Endangered (B1ab).

-In 2024 it was reported that over a period of two years about one-fifth of all giant sequoias were destroyed in extreme wildfires in California.
+In 2024 it was reported that over a period of two years about one-fifth of all giant sequoias were killed by extreme wildfires in California.
+It is hypothesized that human intervention disrupting regular forest fires may have exacerbated modern fire intensity.
+The giant sequoia's lifecycle is connected to wildfires.
+There is ongoing debate over whether replanting seedlings should be actively pursued or if the landscape should be left completely to natural processes.

+In 2024, it was estimated that there were about 500,000 redwoods in Britain, mostly brought as seeds and seedlings from the US in the Victorian era.